- Home

 Try to break larger, more ambitious goals into smaller steps and work on one part at a time.
 This is more likely to keep you motivated and give you the results that you want.

 For example, if you’re planning to lose a little weight, you could do it in incremental steps.
-Rather than expecting to lose all the weight over a short period of time, aim to lose a couple of pounds a month, and slowly get down to your target healthy weight.
+Rather than expecting to lose all the weight over a short period of time, aim to slowly get down to your target healthy weight over the whole year.

-Or, if your goal is to run a marathon, why not start out jogging two or three times a week, and then build up to longer runs on more days of the week?
-New habits aren’t formed overnight, so patience also plays a part in achieving your goals.
+Or, if your goal is to run a marathon, why not start out jogging a couple of times a week, and build up to longer, more frequent runs?
+New habits aren’t formed overnight, so patience plays a big part in achieving your goals.

 Plan your goals